 What is HTTP Caching?

-HTTP Caching is the process in which the browser keeps pre fetched copies of various resources saved on the user’s device so that they can be retrieved faster for subsequent requests.
-This may include any type of resource like files, photos, CSS/JS libraries or data previously received from the server.
+HTTP Caching is the process in which the browser keeps pre-fetched copies of various resources saved on the user’s device so that they can be retrieved faster for subsequent requests.
+This may include any type of resources like files, photos, CSS/JS libraries, or data previously received from the server.